twekkel/gpxding/README.md

 * typically a GPX file will be reduced to about 10% of the original size, without losing relevant information for navigation
 * reducing the number of track points using Ramer-Douglas-Peucker algorithm
 * reducing longitude/latitude to a sensible amount of digits (preserving relevant precision), e.g. 14.9999997348 becomes 15.
-* rounding of elevation to the nearest meter
+* rounding elevation to the nearest meter (default) or omit is completely
 * deduplicate nearby points, e.g. recording wasn't stopped during a time-out
-* reducing noise/spikes (optional)
+* reducing noise/spikes
-* split gpx files containing multiple tracks into multiple single track files
+* split multi track GPX files into multiple single track files
 * very, very fast (e.g. much faster than [gpsbabel](https://www.gpsbabel.org/))
 * process multiple files with a single command (wildcard support)
 * support for GPX files of unlimited sizes and number of track points (restricted only by memory)